Raq1/TR7AE-Mesh-Editor/README.md

 - Write Markups
 - Add import/export for multiple HSpheres/HBoxes/HCapsules per bone rather than just one
 - Fix HInfo and HSpheres not syncing when transforming when creating a new scene
+- Texture conversion to .pcd via drag-and-drop on Blender viewport